Help extracting the infon mean

 because in some .nc that I have to use the data comes from observations and it happens to be enough NaN to use avg instead of mean, but for the avg option it seems that that warning makes the operator useless.
 Is this possible or I'm missing everythin (which could be because I'm novel at cdo)

-RE: Help extracting the infon mean - Added by Karin Meier-Fleischer over 3 years ago
+RE: Help extracting the infon mean - Added by Karin Meier-Fleischer about 4 years ago

 It's hard to say why this warning occurs without the data file.
 I guess that the data file contains more than one variable and tmax is not the first inside.
 In most cases you can prevent this warning by selecting the wanted variable as explained above with selname operator.